 Shaya Barnett Foundation is committed to providing culinary education and resources to high school students.
 Through hands-on curriculum, students are able to gain the real-world skills necessary to gain experience and employment in the ever-growing culinary and hospitality industry.

 As a struggling student in high school, Alon Shaya wasn’t sure about his future.
 Noticed and encouraged by Donna Barnett, his home economics teacher, he began to nourish his passion for cooking.
 Donna helped Alon obtain his first kitchen job washing dishes and eventually mentored Alon on the scholarship process to attend the Culinary Institute of America.
 Donna, now recently retired from 25 years of teaching, mentored over 6,000 students in her classroom.
 Alon won the James Beard Foundation Award in 2015 for Best Chef, South.
+The Shaya Barnett Foundation is currently in partnerships with the New Orleans Career Center in Louisiana and the Cherry Creek Innovation Campus in Denver, CO.

 The Foundation has partnered with Edna Karr High School in New Orleans to help provide support in the form of lesson plans and cooking equipment.